publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stI/ch98/schA/m__us_usc_t26_s9507.md

     The Comprehensive Environmental Response, Compensation, and Liability Act of 1980 and CERCLA, referred to in subsecs. (b)(2), (4), (5), (c)(1)(A), and (e)(2), is [Pub.
 L. 96–510][/us/pl/96/510], Dec.
 11, 1980, [94 Stat.
 2767][/us/stat/94/2767], as amended, which is classified principally to chapter 103 (§ 9601 et seq.) of Title 42, The Public Health and Welfare.
 Title I of CERCLA is classified to subchapter I (§ 9601 et seq.) of chapter 103 of Title 42.
 Sections 107(c)(3) and 111(a)(1), (2), (5), and (6), (c), and (m) of CERCLA are classified to sections 9607(c)(3) and 9611(a)(1), (2), (5), and (6), (c), and (m) of Title 42, respectively.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9601 of Title 42][/us/usc/t42/s9601] and Tables.

     Section 311(b)(6)(B) of the Clean Water Act, referred to in subsec. (b)(3), which was classified to [section 1321(b)(6)(B) of Title 33][/us/usc/t33/s1321/b/6/B], Navigation and Navigable Waters, and which related to civil actions by the Administrator to impose penalties for prohibited discharges was struck out by [Pub.
-L. 101–380, title IV, § 4301(b)][/us/pl/101/380/s4301/b], Aug.
+L. 101–380, title IV][/us/pl/101/380/tIV], § 4301(b), Aug.
 18, 1990, [104 Stat.
 533][/us/stat/104/533], which added a new section 311(b)(6)(B) relating to classes of civil penalties imposed by the Secretary of the department in which the Coast Guard is operating or the Administrator for prohibited discharges or violations of regulations.

     The date of the enactment of the Superfund Amendments and Reauthorization Act of 1986, referred to in subsec. (c)(1)(A)(i), is the date of enactment of [Pub.
 L. 99–499][/us/pl/99/499], which was approved Oct.
 17, 1986.